Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

-Next, we numerically solve the tight-binding equation describing the relative motion of the hole and the spin flip with a given center of mass momentum using ansatz \eqref{ansatz} in order to find the spin polaron dispersion (see SM for the details).
-The spectrum for $\bm P$ along the $\Gamma-K$ direction obtained from exact diagonalization on a lattice of 432 sites with periodic boundary condition and is shown in Fig.~\ref{fig:numerics1_main}(a).
-The dispersive bound state is found below the band bottom ($E -\frac{3}{2}h = -3t $).
+Next, we solve the tight-binding equation describing the relative motion of the hole and the spin flip with a finite center of mass momentum in order to find the spin polaron dispersion.
+The spectrum for $\bm P$ along the $\Gamma-K$ direction obtained from exact diagonalization of the tight-binding equation on a lattice of 866 sites with periodic boundary conditions is shown in Fig.~\ref{fig:numerics1_main}(a).
+The dispersive bound state is found below the band bottom.
 We find that the mass of the bound state is $m_{sp} \approx 13 m_h$, where the mass of the bare hole is $m_h = \frac{2}{3}\frac{1}{t a^2}$.

-Fig.~\ref{fig:numerics1_main}(b-d) shows the real-space wavefunction of the spin polaron in the relative coordinates for several different momenta $\bm P$ obtained numerically.
-At $\bm P = 0$ the solution matches the analytical one.
+Fig.~\ref{fig:numerics1_main}(c) shows the real-space wavefunction of the spin polaron in the relative coordinates at $\bm P = 0$ .
 The spin polaron is tightly bound on a lengthscale of the order of one lattice spacing and the wavefunction realizes the one-dimensional antisymmetric irrep $\Gamma_3$ of the dihedral group $D_6$ and vanishes exactly at the origin.
-As seen both in Fig.~\ref{fig:numerics1_main}(a) and (b-d), the state merges with continuum at $\bm P = K$.
+As seen both in Fig.~\ref{fig:numerics1_main}(a), the state merges with continuum at $\bm P = K$.

 For a single doublon, we find, both analytically using the approach described above and numerically (see SM), that the spin polaron does not form.
 It similarly does not form on the square lattice, for either doping.
-To understand this, we notice that the spin polaron wavefunction must vanish at the origin in the relative coordinates, i.e. $\alpha_{nn} = \beta_{nn}= 0$.
-The single-particle spectrum of doped electron on the triangular lattice, or doped electron/hole on a square lattice has only one band minimum.
-Therefore, the low-energy states of such excitations cannot have a node at the origin that is a necessary condition.
+In particular, this is dictated by the symmetry of the solution: the wavefunction of the bound states must vanish at the origin in the relative coordinates, i.e. $\alpha_{nn} = \beta_{nn}= 0$.
+The single-particle spectrum of a doped electron on the triangular lattice, or doped electron/hole on a square lattice has only one band minimum and therefore, the low-energy states of such excitations cannot have a node.
 In contrast, on the triangular lattice, the hole dispersion has two band minima at $\pm K$ points.
-An antisymmetric superposition of $\pm K$ states, shown in the inset in Fig.~\ref{fig:numerics1}(b), lowers the energy and satisfies the node condition, thus giving rise to a spin polaron.
+An antisymmetric superposition of $\pm K$ states, shown in the inset in Fig.~\ref{fig:numerics1_main}(b), allowing for the existence of a spin polaron.